Velocidex/velociraptor-web/content/docs/vql_reference/tips.md

 the results of the expression - the expression is simply evaluated for a boolean true/false.

-It is more producting to place the complex expression in the column specification and then you can see what it evaluates to for each row.
+It is more productive to place the complex expression in the column specification and then you can see what it evaluates to for each row.

 ```